 While Mehmed had the bulk of his army surrounding Constantinople, he sent troops to clear the region of minor Byzantine outposts.
-The large cannon began to batter the impenetrable Theodosian Walls, but with little effect.
-The gun required three hours to reload, giving enough time to the Byzantines to repair the damage caused between shots.
+The large cannon began to batter the impenetrable Theodosian Walls but with little effect.
+The gun required three hours to reload, allowing the Byzantines enough time to repair the damage caused between shots.

 On the water, the Ottoman fleet was unable to penetrate the chain boom across the waters of the Golden Horn.
 Mehmed then ordered that several ships be rolled across Galata on greased logs.

-The Ottomans managed to get the ships around the Genoese colony of Pera, and refloating them in the waters around the Golden Horn behind the chain.
+The Ottomans managed to, firstly, get the ships around the Genoese colony of Pera, and secondly, refloat them in the waters around the Golden Horn behind the chain.
 Constantine replied by sending fire ships to attack the enemy fleet.